usmanmehmood-12/eg-frontend-module/README.md

 ## Description

-This is the frontend for a user sign up and sign in App with a welcome page which includes JWT authentication & authorization.
+This is the frontend for a user sign up and sign in App with a welcome page _(screenshots below)_ which includes JWT authentication & authorization.
 Built with React, Material-UI and Typescript.

 ## Installation & Available Scripts